tamaraniac/comp-expression/README.md

 Next, install python 3 with homebrew: 'brew install python3'

-Then, use python 3 to install runestone and pretext: 'pip3 install runestone', 'pip3 install pretextbook'
+Then, use python 3 to install runestone and pretext: 'pip3 install runestone'

-On other systems, install python (look up instructions for your own operating system) and then use python to install runestone and pretext: 'pip install runestone', 'pip install pretextbook'
+On other systems, install python (look up instructions for your own operating system) and then use python to install runestone: 'pip install runestone'

 # Using Runestone